TuxVinyards/qqX/README.md

 - And has an easy [installation](#how-to-install)

-## Creative Differences

-The Quickemu philosophy is that software should generally make the decisions and simply "do the right thing".

-- The qqX view is that more controls are needed.
-Especially when Quickemu does the wrong thing.

 ## [Latest release 1.11.04](https://github.com/TuxVinyards/qqX/releases/latest)

 1.11.0 is a large code update with lots of new features and Quickemu improvements.